zchee/neovim-wiki/Plugin-UI-architecture.md

 for plugins:

 - They can be written in any programming language.
+    - Modern GUIs written in high-level languages that integrate better with the operating system (e.g., C#/WPF on Windows or Ruby/Cocoa on OS X).
-- They are sandboxed so there's less chance of the editor crashing due to bugs.
+- They are sandboxed so there's less chance of the editor (server) crashing due to bugs.
 - They can perform background work without blocking the editor
+- They can can emit **custom events** that may be handled directly by GUIs (enables implementation of advanced features such as Sublime's minimap).
+- Multiple remote GUIs can attach/detach to share editing sessions.
+- Simplified headless testing.
+- Embedding the editor into other programs.
+In fact, a GUI can be seen as a program that embeds neovim.

 #### UI programs